 And in some ways, relationships are easier.
 We have a better threshold when it comes to relationships.
 We recognize mistreatment more.

-I meet a lot of PhDs who are mistreated.
-They’re the most educated people on the planet, and they are talked down to, shoved into crappy positions that don’t pay well and keep them precarious.
+I meet a lot of amazing people who are mistreated.
+They have so much potential, but they are talked down to, shoved into crappy positions that don’t pay well and keep them precarious.
 They’re given more work than any human should ever get and they’re paid as much as a McDonald’s worker to do it.

 But they don’t walk away.
-They desperately want the university to wake up and pay them what they’re worth.
-They have a dream that someone will see the great teaching they’re doing, all the great support they’re giving to students, their cutting-edge research.
+They desperately want an employer to wake up and pay them what they’re worth.
+When I worked in a university, this was true of the adjunct teachers.
+They had a dream that someone would see the great teaching they’re doing, all the great support they’re giving to students, their cutting-edge research.

 For most, that’s not going to come.

 If you are being treated in a way that is emotionally, physically, or spiritually damaging to you, walk away.